Existence of moduli spaces for algebraic stacks: Valuative criteria for stacks

 \begin{rem} If $f$ is representable and separated, it follows from \Cref{L:basic}\eqref{L:basic-monomorphism} that there is at most one lift in diagram \eqref{E:theta-surjective}, that is, $f$ is $\Theta$-universally injective (or equivalently $\Theta$-radicial).
 This fails for non-separated morphisms.

-We also note that if $f$ is proper, then the valuative criterion for properness implies that there exists a unique lift in the above diagram.
-Therefore proper representable morphisms are $\Theta$-universally bijective. \end{rem}
+We also note that if $f$ is representable, separated, quasi-compact and universally closed, then the valuative criterion implies that there exists a unique lift in the above diagram.
+In particular, representable proper morphisms are $\Theta$-universally bijective. \end{rem}

 If $\cX$ is an algebraic stack over a quasi-separated algebraic space $S$ and $s \in |S|$, let $\cX_s$ be the fiber product $\cX \times_S \Spec(\kappa(s))$, where $\kappa(s)$ is the residue field of $s$.